bkocis/advance-your-python/README.md

 ### Examples of some concepts in python, and other python handy-dandys
 ___

+This repo is written in a style of a book, where code examples are given in a very pragmatic and simplistic manner.
+The aim of this presentation is to offer a catalogue of examples of some of the most important concepts in python, and other python handy-dandys.
+It is not meant to be a complete reference, but rather a quick reference for those who are already familiar with the basics of python.
+The audience of this book is assumed to be for fellow data scientist, who are looking for a quick reference to some of the more advanced concepts in python gathered at one place, and in short.

 Contents:
 ## Some topics of Object-oriented programming in python